justinblaber/disparity/README.md

 ![png](README_files/README_47_0.png)

-Note in the above (transposed) loss buffer, the `argmin` will be done column-wise, which could be a problem near column ~125 since there are two minima there.

 `min_path_int` will compute the path from left to right of transposed loss buffer using the minimum value in each column.